-Taking a course, interest or learning something new, such as the local language, is an easy way to meet new people.
+Taking a course, interest or learning something new, such as the local language, is an easy way to meet locals.
 Just like clubs, classes have the potency of bringing people together who share a common goal and interest.
-Besides, you will meet people of different ages and different regions.
-If you take a language course, you will also meet other foreigners who may or may not share your culture, but who share your experience.
+Besides, you will meet individuals of different ages and different regions.
+If you take a course and learn another language, you will also meet other foreigners who may or may not share your culture, but who share your experience.

-Volunteering is another excellent way to get to know new people and build strong relationships.
-It is an excellent choice for people who want to get involved and feel part of their new community.
+Volunteering is another excellent way to get to know people and build strong relationships.
+It is an excellent choice for you if you want to get involved and feel part of their new community.
 Volunteer positions can be found online, via local ads or publications, or simply by asking.
 Look for neighbourhood organizations of interest that interest you and introduce yourself by letting them know what you can offer.

 If the language is an obstacle, just start volunteer for mailing or canning canned goods for a local food bank.
 Depending on your mother tongue, the local community centre or school may need a language teacher.
 Teaching is one of the best ways to share your culture and language, but also to learn the mother tongue.
 Students are always the best teachers.